VermeirJellen/MT4-Execution_Framework/README.md

 Metatrader 4 - Backtest and Execution Framework is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 Metatrader 4 - Backtest and Execution Framework is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with Actuarial Statistics project.
+You should have received a copy of the GNU Lesser General Public License along with Metatrader 4 - Backtest and Execution Framework project.
 If not, see <http://www.gnu.org/licenses/>.
 ##